coelhomarcus/bunnybash/README.md

 # marcusbash/
 A website that simulates the functionality of a terminal with features for fetching images, chatting, and more.

+## What has been used in this project? `for now...`
+- HTML, CSS
+- JavaScript

 <details>
   <summary>APIs Used:</summary>